 The assessed fair value at grant date is determined using the Black-Scholes Model that takes into account the exercise price, the term of the option, the share price at grant date, the expected price volatility of the underlying share, the expected dividend yield and the risk-free interest rate for the term of the option.

-No stock options were granted during the year ended 31 March 2020 and 2019.
+No stock options were granted during the years ended 31 March 2021 and 31 March 2020.